Elizabeth Catlett: Education

-In 2006, Kathleen Edwards, the curator of European and American art, visited Catlett in Cuernavaca, Mexico and purchased a group of 27 prints for the University of Iowa Museum of Art (UIMA).
-Catlett donated this money to the University of Iowa Foundation in order to fund the Elizabeth Catlett Mora Scholarship Fund, which supports African-American and Latino students studying printmaking.
+In 2006, Kathleen Edwards, the curator of European and American art, visited Catlett in Cuernavaca, Mexico, and purchased a group of 27 prints for the University of Iowa Museum of Art (UIMA).
+Catlett donated this money to the University of Iowa Foundation to fund the Elizabeth Catlett Mora Scholarship Fund, which supports African-American and Latino students studying printmaking.
 Elizabeth Catlett Residence Hall on the University of Iowa campus is named in her honor.

 Activism

 Catlett worked with the Taller de Gráfica Popular (TGP) from 1946 until 1966.
-However, because some of the members were also Communist Party members, and because of her own activism regarding a railroad strike in Mexico City led to an arrest in 1949, Catlett came under surveillance by the United States Embassy.
-Eventually, she was barred from entering the United States and declared an "undesirable alien."
+However, because some of the members were also Communist party members, and because of her activism regarding a railroad strike in Mexico City leading to an arrest in 1949, Catlett came under surveillance by the United States Embassy.
+Eventually, she was barred from entering the United States and declared an "undesirable alien".
 She was unable to return home to visit her ill mother before she died.
-In 1962, she renounced her American citizenship and became a Mexican citizen.
+In 1962, Catlett renounced her American citizenship and became a Mexican citizen.

-In 1971, after a letter-writing campaign to the State Department by colleagues and friends, she was issued a special permit to attend an exhibition of her work at the Studio Museum in Harlem.
+In 1971, after a letter-writing campaign to the U.S. State Department by colleagues and friends, she was issued a special permit to attend an exhibition of her work at the Studio Museum in Harlem.

 Later years

-After retiring from her teaching position at the Escuela Nacional de Artes Plásticas, Catlett moved to the city of Cuernavaca, Morelos in 1975.
+After retiring from her teaching position at the Escuela Nacional de Artes Plásticas, Catlett moved to the city of Cuernavaca, Morelos, in 1975.
 In 1983, she and Mora purchased an apartment in Battery Park City, New York.
-The couple spent part of the year there together from 1983 until Mora's death in 2002.
+The couple spent part of the year together from 1983 until Mora died in 2002.
 Catlett regained her American citizenship in 2002.

 Catlett remained an active artist until her death.
 The artist died peacefully in her sleep at her studio home in Cuernavaca on April 2, 2012, at the age of 96.
-She is survived by her 3 sons, 10 grandchildren, and 6 great-grandchildren.
+She was survived by her three sons, 10 grandchildren, and six great-grandchildren.